collective/collective.elastic.ingest/README.rst

 The OpenSearch server has the ``ingest-attachment`` plugin installed.
 The plugin enables OpenSearch to extract text from binary files like PDFs.

+Additional the ingest worker runs and is ready to index content from a Plone backend.
 Open another terminal.

 An `.env` file is provided with the environment variables ready to use with the docker-compose file.